Escape rooms have a long and chequered history.

 The escape room as we know it – a real-life experience of solving puzzles within a preset time limit – came into existence probably in 2007.

-However the basic concept of finding your way out of a complicated and long physical structure has been around much longer.
+The origin of escape rooms started as a basic concept of finding your way out of a complicated and long physical structure.

 Greek mythology has repeated references to the labyrinth – the most prominent one being built to trap an evil creature called the Minotaur – in many ways the first escape room in the world.

 European royalty used to design their gardens in the form of a maze – the Hampton Court Maze being a prominent example – and this represented a step forward towards the modern escape room.

 That’s because technically a labyrinth is supposed to have only one entrance, one path – albeit full of twists and turns – and one exit.